The "Official" Stuff

 Like, there has to be an easier way to learn the things I know than the way I did it.

 Visible Confidence is my way of passing on those lessons I learned the hard way.

 It's funny because when people see my resume, they assume I'm someone who's never been through anything.
 And while that's a great thought, it's not the truth.

 I'm not sure if I started out shy or not.
 I just know that after living in an abusive situation and a custody battle between my parents, I ended up that way at the beginning of sixth grade.
 I was the type that noticed everything but didn't say much because I just knew it would come out wrong.

 Being the tallest one in my class - even taller than the boys - and wearing glasses that covered almost my entire face didn't help, and I was bullied through middle school.
 "Olive Oil, Jolly Green Giant, Four Eyes"... the list goes on.
 I even got called "white girl" for "talking proper."

-The bullying stopped when I started playing sports and ended up being really good in high school.
-But that didn't take away the feeling of not being worth much and replace it with confidence.
+The bullying stopped when I ended up being really good at sports in high school.
+But that didn't replace the feeling of not being worth much with confidence.

 It actually got worse because with each award I won, I felt more and more like a fake.